Vishalchapa/Public-Bank/README.md

 We’ll review your pull request and merge it if everything looks good.

 License
-This project is licensed under the MIT License.
-For more details, see the LICENSE file.
+This project is licensed under the Code Institute.

 Contact
-For any questions or support, feel free to contact us:
+For any questions or support, feel free to contact us: chapavishal3@gmail.com

 Phone: +123456789
 Email: info-cs@silverstone.co.uk